Underwater Photograher works with cancer and trauma survivors

 The ocean is wide, the ocean is huge…

-She pioneered her underwater healing therapy practice after surviving a traumatic car accident in which she lost her father and severely injured her body.
+She pioneered her underwater transformative photo practice after surviving a traumatic car accident in which she lost her father and severely injured her body.
 As a part of her healing process, she volunteered at the American Cancer Society’s the Look Good Feel Better program.

-Seeing cancer survivors marvel at lovely photographs of themselves again made such an impact on Shimoda that she decided to combine her interest in underwater photography with recovery—namely, to help cancer survivors experience the healing effects of being submerged in water and feel beautiful about themselves when they see the resulting portraits.
+Seeing cancer survivors marvel at photographs of themselves again made such an impact on Shimoda that she decided to combine her interest in underwater photography with recovery—namely, to help cancer survivors experience the transformative effects of being submerged in water and feel beautiful about themselves when they see the resulting portraits.

-One of the most impactful projects that She’ve spearheaded is running a fundraising campaign to help cancer survivors rediscover their beauty through underwater water portrait photography in July 2013.
+One of the most impactful projects that She’ve spearheaded is running a fundraising campaign to help cancer survivors rediscover their beauty through underwater portrait photography in July 2013.

 The campaign ended successfully, and she met 13 survivors at the end of 2013.